 The Benioff Zone is a planar trend of earthquakes along the upper boundary of subducted slab, which can extend up to 700 km into the mantle.
-The wedge shaped mantle that lies in - between the slab and the overriding plate is called the mantle wedge (Fig.1.4).
-When the cold subducting slab comes in contact with hot mantle wedge dehydration takes place and fluids are released into the wedge leading to melting - which generates the volcanic arcs or Island arcs (Fig. 1.4).
+The wedge shaped mantle that lies in-between the slab and the overriding plate is called the mantle wedge (Fig. 1.4).
+When the cold subducting slab comes in contact with hot mantle wedge, dehydration takes place and fluids are released into the wedge leading to melting - which generates the volcanic arcs (Fig. 1.4).

-An island arc set up begins on the overriding plate with the forearc (the portion of the arc between the volcanic front and the trench is called the 'forearc'), which contains both volcanic rocks and sedimentary rocks derived by weathering of the arc.
+An island arc a volcanic arc in the sea, set up begins on the overriding plate with the development of a forearc (the portion of the arc between the volcanic front and the trench is called the 'forearc'), which contains both volcanic rocks and sedimentary rocks derived by weathering of the arc.
 Behind the forearc is the main volcanic arc, which runs parallel to the trench at a distance that correlates with the dip angle of the subducting slab (Pluijm and Marshak, 2004).
 The basin behind the volcanic arc is called a backarc basin, which is underlain by basaltic oceanic crust and may contain a spreading ridge (Fig.1.4).
 Extensional tectonic features are common in backarc environments.
 The trench and forearc realms are characterized by low heat flow because the downgoing slab of cold oceanic lithosphere acts as a heat sink (Pluijm and Marshak, 2004).
-The volcanic arc and the adjacent back arc basin are areas of unusually high heat flow, partly because of localized magmatic activity, but principally because of mantle convection (Hamilton, 1998).
+The volcanic arc and the adjacent backarc basin are the areas of unusually high heat flow, partly because of localized magmatic activity, but principally because of mantle convection (Hamilton, 1998).